AndreasTusche/antu-photo/README.md

 ## Requirements

 The workflow is modelled mainly to support these two main requirements:
-* Archiving - Put th	e files in a safe place and never touch again.
+* Archiving - Put the files in a safe place and never touch again.
 * Browsing  - Have all images in a catalogue with metadata.

 'Editing' is not part of the workflow because the working files and results are just a different kind of input to the workflow again.